apmcleod/voice-splitting/README.md

 using it, extending it, or you'd like to see me add any additional features, please let me know either by email or by submitting an issue on github.
 Any and all questions are always welcome.

-There is a paper which has been accepted to be published in the Journal of New Music Research available on my [website](http://homepages.inf.ed.ac.uk/s1331854/software.html#VoiceSeparation) with further documentation.
+There is a paper which has been published in the Journal of New Music Research available on my [website](http://homepages.inf.ed.ac.uk/s1331854/software.html#VoiceSeparation) with further documentation.
 Please cite this if you use my code or the paper.